jkurtb/Suicide_squad/README.md

 The United Nations (UN) General Assembly adopted a resolution in 2011 that said “the pursuit of happiness is a fundamental human goal” and embodies the spirit of the globally agreed targets known as the Millennium Development Goals (MDGs).

-It might seem an odd time to start a project about world happiness and present which countries are the happiest.
+It might seem an odd time to start a project about world happiness.
 After all, how can someone be really happy during a global pandemic?

-But we've all thought that we'd be happier with more cash in our pocket at some point or another.
-And it's only natural to feel unhappy and stressed when money's tight.
-This is precisely why it's important and the right moment to explore available data, analyze trends over time, and correlate factors the impact happiness across the world.
+But we've all thought that we'd be happier with more cash in our pocket at some point or another; and it's only natural to feel unhappy and stressed when money's tight.
+This is precisely why now is the right moment to explore readily available data, to be able to analyze trends over time and correlate factors that impact happiness across the world.

 While some would argue that “Rich countries are definitely happier than poor countries,” this project will look into other variables other than a country's economic health.